DuPont9029/chipher/README.md

 # chipher
-A site for simple cryptography
+A website for simple caesar-like cryptography